0xReflex/binary_search_go/readme.md

 # This is a Bianry Search program which is made in Golang
+**Binary search works only on the *sorted arrays* so keep that in mind**
 ## How to run this program in your system
 ## For Installing it on **Linux**:
 1. Install Golang